 Come grow with us!
-The Marin Headlands Nursery team of staff and volunteers grow plants to preserve and restore the Marin Headlands.
-This year we’re growing over 35,000 plants for many important projects, two highlight projects being Hawk Hill and Rodeo Valley Trail.
+The Marin Headlands Nursery team of staff and volunteers grow plants to preserve and restore the Marin Headlands and beyond.

-Volunteer support is the only way that the nursery can succeed and ensure that each plant can get the care it needs to thrive.
-Our volunteer programs involve something different each season and each week.
-Activities may include transplanting seedlings, pruning plants, processing seeds for the next growing season, maintaining the facility, or something else that is fun and outdoors.
+Volunteers ensure that each plant gets the care it needs to thrive.
+Depending on the week and season, volunteers may be transplanting seedlings, pruning plants, processing seeds for the next growing season, maintaining the facility, or doing other fun outdoor activities.

-In addition to joining us at a volunteer session, visitors are welcome to stop in while exploring the Headlands to come enjoy the nursery’s courtyard demonstration garden, which is a treasure trove of native plants.
+All visitors are welcome to enjoy the nursery’s demonstration garden, which is a treasure trove of native plants.

 Groups of five or more may require special arrangements and must be confirmed in advance.
 Fill out the Group Project Request Form.

 Volunteers ages 10 and up are welcome.
 Read our Youth Policy Guidelines (PDF) for youth under the age of 15.

 Bring your completed Volunteer Agreement Form (PDF).
 Volunteers under the age of 18 must have the parent/guardian approval section signed.

 We work rain or shine.
 Wear clothes that can get dirty.
 Long pants and closed-toe shoes are required.
 Bring layers for changing weather and rain gear, if necessary.